adityaramesh/ccbase/documentation.md

 ## `ccbase.error`

-Currently, this module contains an implementation of `expected<T>` based on the one Andrei Alexandrescu discusses in his talk at C++ Next 2012 called "Systematic Error Handling".
+This module contains an implementation of `expected<T>` based on the one Andrei Alexandrescu discusses in his talk at C++ Next 2012 called "Systematic Error Handling".
 The video and slides of the talk (which contain his code) are available [here][error_handling].
 This implementation in `ccbase` is extended so that it also works for `void` and reference types.
 (For `void` types, an assertion is performed if `NDEBUG` is not defined to ensure that `.get()` is called before destruction.)

 The fact that generalized unions cannot contain references was alluded to in [this blog post][extending_expected], and the approach taken to rectify the